-All our class teachers are aware of SEND and are on the lookout for any pupils who aren't making the expected level of progress in their schoolwork or socially.
+All our class teachers are aware of SEND and assess daily to identify any pupils who aren't making expected progress in their schoolwork or socially across the academic year.
 This might include difficulties with attention or listening skills, progress in a specific area such as reading, writing or spelling or a child who is showing signs of being withdrawn or isolated from their peers.

-If the teacher notices that a pupil is falling behind, they try to find out if the pupil has any gaps in their learning.
-If they can find a gap, they will carefully consider which interventions could be done within the class that will enable to child to make progress.
-They will work closely with the child to fully understand their views and will make adaptations to the child's learning environment as necessary.
-Pupils who don't have SEND usually make progress quickly once the gap in their learning has been filled.
+If the teacher notices that a pupil is experiencing challenges in their learning, they will work to identify and any barrier that they may be facing.
+During ongoing assessment for learning, if a gap in understanding or specific barrier to learning is identified, teachers will carefully consider which interventions or adaptations could be implemented within the class setting to enable the child to make at least expected progress.
+This approach forms part of our universal offer which outlines provision and adaptations that are available to every child at Harting.
+In addition to these, are the targeted interventions and adaptations which are for children who have SEND and who's needs have been identified as being additional to and different from the majority of pupils in the class.
+This document can be found on the school website.
+Staff will work closely with the child to fully understand their views and will make adjustments to the child's learning environment as necessary.
+Pupils who don't have SEND need usually make progress quickly once the gap in their learning has been filled.

-If the pupil is still struggling to make the expected progress, the teacher will talk to the SENCO, and will contact you to discuss the possibility that your child has SEND.
+With specific adaptations in place, if the pupil is still not making progress, the teacher will talk to the SENCO and will contact you to arrange a joint meeting to discuss any barriers that have been identified.

 The SENCO will observe the pupil in the classroom and in the playground to see what their strengths and difficulties are.
-She will have discussions with your child's teacher/s, to see if there have been any issues with, or changes in, their progress, attainment or behaviour.
-She will also compare your child's progress and development with their peers and available national data.
+They will have discussions with your child's teacher/s, to see if there have been any issues with, or changes in, their progress, attainment or behaviour.

-The SENCO will ask for your opinion and speak to your child to get their input as well.
-They may also, where appropriate, ask for the opinion of external experts such as a speech and language therapist, an educational psychologist, or a paediatrician.
+The SENCO will ask for your opinion and speak to your child to capture their voice as well.
+They may also, where appropriate and with your consent, ask for the opinion of external experts such as a speech and language therapist, an educational psychologist, or a paediatrician.

-Based on all of this information, the SENCO will decide whether your child needs SEND support.
+Based on all of this information, the SENCO will assess whether your child requires SEND support.
 You will be told the outcome of the decision in writing.

-If your child does need SEND support, their name will be added to the school's SEND register, and the SENCO will work with you to create a SEND support plan for them.
+If your child does require SEND support arrangements, their name will be added to the school's SEND register, and the SENCO will work with you to create a bespoke individual support plan (ISP) for them.